About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 to promote excellence in nursing and health care through the dissemination of evidence-based, peer-reviewed clinical information and original research, discussion of relevant and controversial professional issues, adherence to the standards of journalistic integrity and excellence, and promotion of nursing perspectives to the health care community and the public.

 Second, it’s time for Nurses Week: This Saturday begins Nurses Week (May 6-12), the last day of which always marks the anniversary of Florence Nightingale’s birthday (May 12, 1820).
-Nurses Week […]
+Nurses Week is a […]

 Nurses vs. Computers: Predicting Risk of Patient Harm